nyeholt/silverstripe-solr/README.md

 # Version information

-The 2.0 branch is compatible with SilverStripe 3.0
+* The 2.0 branch is compatible with SilverStripe 3.0
+* The master branch is compatible with SilverStripe 3.1

 # Maintainer Contact